pgattic/canon-mark/README.md

 ## Roadmap

 - [ ] Highlight words within paragraphs
-- [x] Support adding a new highlight (nobody wants to do that manually!)
+- [x] Support adding a new annotation from the command line (nobody wants to do that manually!)
+- [ ] Support multiple profiles
+- [ ] Support filtering by tags
+- [ ] Hold onto the date that each annotation was added
+- [ ] List all annotations that overlap the input range
+- [ ] Delete annotations